 The Posture of the Modern Man

 I write this post as a hope to inspire you to take your posture with a strong demeanor if you don’t already.
-I have noticed from my own observations that the posture of the modern man is weak and folding in on itself.
+I’ve noticed that the posture of the modern man is weak and folding in on itself.
 The average modern man cannot stand up straight even if he tried.

 Here are some of my observations: